hackmcgill/hackerAPI/docs/index.md

 ├── models                          All of the schema and model information reside here │   ├── account.model.js            Schema for generic user account │   ├── bus.model.js                Schema for a bus route.
-│   ├── defaultPermission.model.js  Schema that maps account types with permission ids │   ├── hacker.model.js             Schema for a hacker account.
+│   ├── hacker.model.js             Schema for a hacker account.
 │   ├── passwordResetToken.model.js
+│   ├── role.model.js
-│   ├── permission.model.js         Schema for a permission.
+│   ├── roleBinding.model.js
 │   ├── skill.model.js              Schema for a skill that a Hacker has │   ├── sponsor.model.js            Schema for sponsor account.
 │   ├── staff.model.js              Schema for staff members (not volunteers)